The most beautiful college campus in the country. What do you picture? Traditional brick and ivy quadrangles; a bit of New England perhaps?

 The answer, as it turns out, is they put their students to work.
 Labor for several of the buildings came from students, some of whom got free tuition in exchange.
 With male students largely gone during World War II, at least one building was built primarily by female students.

+Most are not, though in many cases you get a good idea of a building’s original state.
 Some buildings have been so changed over the years that it is difficult to see Frank Lloyd Wright’s vision.
-Touring the library, for example, is an exercise in imagining how it once looked before its open spaces were chopped up to make it more usable.
+Touring the library, for example, is an exercise in imagining how it once looked before its open spaces were chopped up to make more usable.

 Elsewhere, windows designed for clear glass have been covered with what looks like rice paper to cut down on heat gain from the sun, destroying the light and the view of clouds Frank Lloyd Wright envisioned.

 From Interstate 4, take exit #32 (US 98 South) The name of the street changes to South Florida Avenue.
 Stay on South Florida Avenue about a half mile past the downtown area.
-Turn left on Frank Lloyd Wright Way (formerly McDonald St.) and go six blocks.
-The Tourism and Education Center is on the corner of 750 Frank Lloyd Wright Way and Johnson Avenue.
+Turn left on Frank Lloyd Wright Way (formerly McDonald Street) and go six blocks.
+The Frank Lloyd Wright Tourism and Education Center is on the corner of 750 Frank Lloyd Wright Way and Johnson Avenue.

 Other things to do in Lakeland